IAN MORTIMER

 Let's start with the obvious point, which is no less pertinent or true for it being obvious.
 There is a fear factor underlying my decision.
 Nobody can be unaware that airplanes do not always come gracefully and gently into land when something goes wrong.
 If something goes wrong with a car, you get out and walk.
 If something goes wrong with a boat, it floats.
 If not, then it sinks and you swim.
 But if something goes wrong with an airplane, your options are limited.
 The resultant anxiety is natural, common, and (if you ask me) fascinating whether you suffer from it, benefit from it, or couldn't care less.
 It shows how people think about risk in a number of different ways, and it says much about the nature of fear, and people's perceptions about what fear is.

 The most common argument I hear is this.
-The chances of dying in an aircraft crash are statistically negligible - you are far more likely to die in a car crash - so if you are prepared to drive a car and ride a motorbike, why don't you get in an airplane?
-On the face of it this is true: in America there are eight deaths per million people on average every year from aircraft disasters compared to 241 per million in car crashes (I don't know the figures for the UK).
+The chances of dying in an aircraft crash are statistically negligible - you are far more likely to die in a car crash - so, if you are prepared to drive a car, why don't you get in an airplane?
+On the face of it this has some substance to it.
+In America there are eight deaths per million people on average every year from aircraft disasters compared to 241 per million in car crashes.
 Thus US citizens are about thirty times more likely to die in a car than on an airplane.
-But what this argument supposes is that you can compare different types of risk purely on a statistical basis.
-This is not the case.
-Risk is not just a quantitative concept; it has a qualitative element to it too, in terms of the nature of the danger involved.
+If you prefer to measure the various risks by distance travelled, air travel seems safer still.
+There are 0.05 deaths per billion kilometres travelled by air and 3.1 deaths per billion kilometres travelled by car, so travelling by air is 62 times safer.1

 Another example of the qualitative nature of risk assessment is the series of decisions from 1989 by the UK government to take precautions against variant Creutzfeldt-Jakob Disease (vCJD) arising from eating the offal from beef infected with BSE.
 Although the risk of getting the disease by eating beef from a BSE-infected herd was exceedingly small, vCJD is so horrifying that it was worth culling 4.4 million cattle, paying millions of pounds in compensation, and ruining the entire British beef industry for several years to eliminate the risk altogether.
 Few people would willingly and knowingly eat beef from a BSE-infected cow today, even though the risk of contracting vCJD is considerably less than that of dying in an aircraft crash.